Frequently Asked Questions for Families of Addicts

 Q: What is a day like for my loved one?

 A: On weekdays, the mornings consist of breakfast and a 3-hour group therapy session.
 Following this, the patients eat lunch and attend various therapy modalities (expressive therapy, meditation/mindfulness, yoga, drum, adventure group, family group).
-At 4:00pm, patients work on their homework assignments and engage in various RN-led groups (i.e. SMART Goals, Stress Management, Skills Before Pills).
-Next is leisure group at 5:00pm followed by dinner at 5:40pm.
-We end our day with exercise, recreation and time for homework until 10:00pm.
-Patients are expected to have “lights out” at 11:00pm nightly.
+At 4:00 p.m., patients attend a group led by the ATC nurse, focusing on stress management, goal-setting, sleep hygiene, and/or coping skills.
+Patients engage in leisure group at 5:00 p.m. until dinner at 5:40 p.m.
+Patients may work on their homework assignments after dinner, with exercise/recreation following this until 10:00 p.m.
+Patients are expected to have “lights out” at 11:00 p.m. nightly.

-Weekends consist of meals, group therapy (psychoeducational group, spirituality group, health promotion group), exercise/recreation, treatment videos, visitation/phone calls, homework, leisure group, 12-step meetings and an optional church service.
+Weekends consist of meals, group therapy, exercise/recreation, psycho-educational videos, treatment-related videos, visitation/phone calls, homework, leisure group, an AA meeting and a spirituality group.

 Q: May I call and speak to my loved one?

-A: Patients are allowed 10 minute phone calls each Sunday from 4:00 pm-7:00 pm and Wednesday from 4:00 pm-7:30 pm.
-Phone calls must be pre-approved by staff and remain at staff’s discretion.
-When you call, be sure to ask for the Addictions Treatment Center (or ATC).
+A: Patients are allowed 10 minute phone calls each Sunday from 4:00 p.m. to 7:00 p.m. and each Wednesday from 4:00 p.m. to 7:30 p.m.
+Patients are allowed three total phone calls over these two days (Sundays and Wednesdays).
+Phone calls are intentionally limited so that patients are allowed to focus on getting themselves well, rather than worrying about the stressors of the outside world.
+Exceptions may be made by the ATC counselors in certain situations but all phone calls must be pre-approved by staff and remain at staff’s discretion. when you call, be sure to ask for the Addictions Treatment Center (or ATC).
 Once transferred to the unit, you may ask to speak with staff and/or the patient.
-If at any time you have questions or concerns about your loved one’s care that you would like to discuss with staff, feel free to call.
+If you have questions or concerns about your loved one’s care that you would like to discuss with staff, please feel free to call.

 Q: May I visit?

-A: Patients are allowed visitation from 1:00pm-4:00pm each Sunday.
+A: Patients are allowed visitation from 1:00 p.m. to 4:00 p.m. each Sunday.
 All visitors need to be pre- approved.
 All visits are monitored by staff and are in locations both on and off the ATC unit.
 Each visitor will be asked to sign a confidentiality waiver.
 Please note that it is an expectation that all purses, bags, phones, and other personal belongings be locked up during visitation.
 If an argument erupts, the visitor will be asked to leave, regardless of who is at fault or who started the argument.

 Q: May I bring food and/or beverages when I visit?